akirakyle/dotfiles/README.md

-# vimrc
+# vim
-My .vimrc file.
+For now just my .vimrc file.
 Feel free to use any part of it you like :)
+A simple python repl might be coming soon